ethersphere/swarm/swarm/docs/sw^3/storage.rst

 Loss-tolerant Merkle Trees
 ----------------------------------------------------------

 Recall that each node (except possibly the last one on each level) has 128 children each of which represent the root hash of a subtree or, at the last level, represent a 4096 byte span of the file.
 Let us now suppose that we divide our file into 100 equally sized pieces, and then add 28 more parity check pieces using a Reed-Solomon code so that now any 100 of the 128 pieces are sufficient to reconstruct the file.
-On the next level up the chunks are composed of the hashes of their first hunder data chunks and the 28 hashes of the parity chunks.
-Let's take the first 100 of these and add 28 parity chunks such that each 100 of the resulting chunks can reconstruct the origial 100 chunks.
-And so on every level.
+On the next level up the chunks are composed of the hashes of their first hundered data chunks and the 28 hashes of the parity chunks.
+Let's take the first 100 of these and add an additional 28 parity chunks to those such that any 100 of the resulting 128 chunks are sufficient to reconstruct the origial 100 chunks.
+And so on on every level.
 In terms of availability, every subtree is equally important to every other subtree at this level.
-The resulting data structure is not balanced tree since on every level :math:`i` the last 28 chunks are parity leaf chunks while the first 100 are branching nodes encoding a subtree of depth :math:`i-1` redundanly.
+The resulting data structure is not a balanced tree since on every level :math:`i` the last 28 chunks are parity leaf chunks while the first 100 are branching nodes encoding a subtree of depth :math:`i-1` redundantly.

 In practice of course, data chunks are still prefered over the parity chunks in order to avoid CPU overhead in reconstruction.
 This data structure has preserved its merkle properties and can be used for partial integrity check.